 The more you understand a subject before class, the easier it will be to process the delivered information.
-Better processing of information makes it easy to understand the subject and to take notes.
-For example, when you read your textbook before a lecture, you create a mental framework of the teacher’s information later.
+Better information processing makes it easy to understand the subject and take notes.
+For example, reading your textbook before a lecture creates a mental framework for the teacher’s information later.
 It also helps to predict and prepare for the class.
 You should also review the previous class notes to refresh your memory and close any subject gaps.

 Step 2: Know the Teacher

-The second step to becoming an excellent note-taker is to understand your teacher’s style of lecturing.
+The second step to becoming an excellent note-taker is understanding your teacher’s lecturing style.
 Different teachers use different methods of teaching.
 For example, some will talk; others will use PowerPoint slides or distribute handouts, while others will write on the board.
 In addition, some teachers will only highlight essential points on the board; others will emphasize main ideas with repetition, while others will change their voices to indicate crucial issues.
 Understanding your teacher’s teaching mode will make it easy for you to highlight all the essential points of the lecture.